weirongw23/iOS-tip/README.md

-# iOS Tip Calculator
+# Tip Calculator

-**Description:** a tip calculator application for iOS mobile, built using Swift and XCode.
+**Description:** an iOS mobile application built using Swift and XCode.

 ## Feature Implementations
 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.